mrpsharp/mrpsharp.org/sixth-form/4-period/materials-1.md

 1. A spring of spring constant 30 Nm<sup>-1</sup> is stretched by 3 cm.
 Calculate the force on the spring.

-2. Two springs of spring constant 15 Nm<sup>-1</sup> are connected end to end.
+2. Two springs of spring constant 150 Nm<sup>-1</sup> are connected end to end.
 A mass of 1.5 kg is hung on the end of it.
+    1. Sketch the arrangement of springs.
     1. Calculate the force acting on the system.
-    1. Calculate the force acting on each spring.
+    1. What the force acting on each spring.
     1. Calculate the extension of each individual spring.
     1. Hence, calculate the spring constant of the whole system.